barbazul/1kfa/mod_guide_gm.md

 # The Pitch

+If you're reading this, then you likely want to play 1kFA with your friends, but there's lots of other games out there, so what can you say to bring your friends to the table around *this* game?

-What's the best way to pitch 1kFA to your friends?
-Well, you know them better than I do.
-I'm just a book.
-But here are some things that 1kFA does that make it special.
-Think about what your friends like and dislike and what they're seeking in their gaming experience.
+Here are some things that make 1kFA special.
+You know your friends best, so, as you look at this list, think about what they like and dislike and what they seek from their gaming experience.

  * The Hero's Journey - like the stories told in blockbuster movies, your friends will play protagonists who must face adversity to transform themselves and their world
- * Paper not required - players only need to interact with cards and tokens
+ * Players interact with cards and tokens more than sheets of paper, which gives a certain tactile pleasure and feels familiar to board game players
  * Play your favourite universe - use the setting of your favourite swords-and-magic universe from pop culture, 1kFA will support it!
  * The "surprise moment" happens for all players simultaneously - at the